tethysplatform/tethys/docs/tutorials/getting_started/beginner.rst

 2. App Settings
 ===============

 Other settings for your app can be configured in the app settings.
-To access the app settings, click on the Settings button (gear icon) at the top right-hand corner of the screen.
 App settings are stored in a database, meaning they can be changed dynamically by the administrator of your portal.
 Some app settings, like Name and Description, correspond with properties in the ``app.py`` script.

 a.
+To access the app settings, click on the Settings button (gear icon) at the top right-hand corner of your app.

+b.
 Change the Name and Description of your app by changing their respective values on the app settings page.
 Press the ``Save`` button, located at the bottom of the app settings page.
 Then navigate back to your app to see the changes.

-You can also create custom settings for your app that can be configured on the app settings page.
-This is done in the ``app.py``
+You can also create custom settings for your app that can be configured on the app settings page:

 b.
-Open the ``app.py`` and add the ``custom_settings()`` method to the ``DamInventory`` class:
+Open the ``app.py`` and add the ``custom_settings()`` method to the ``DamInventory`` class.
+Don't for get to import ``CustomSetting``:

     ::

         from tethys_sdk.app_settings import CustomSetting

+        ...

         class DamInventory(TethysAppBase):
             """